spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 In your Livewire component you must:
 - use the `Spatie\MediaLibraryPro\Http\Livewire\Concerns\WithMedia` trait
-- add a public property `$mediaComponentNames` set to array that contains all the names of media library pro components that you are going to use.
+- add a public property `$mediaComponentNames` that contains all the names of media library pro components that you are going to use.
 - for each component that you are going to use you should add a public property with the name you use in the view for that component (in the example above: `myUpload`)

 Here is an example component: